ericyung1998/ericyung1998/README.md

 ### I'm currently a final year student at HKUST majoring in Information Systems and Operations Management
 - ☝️ I'm finishing up my final semester in university and will be soon looking for work opportunities in the UK
-    - 🖥️ I've worked @ Bank of America as a Risk and Finance Technology Summer Analyst and @ Citibank as a Data and Analytics Placement Analyst
+    - 🖥️ I've worked @ BofA as a Risk and Finance Technology Summer Analyst and @ Citi as a Data and Analytics Placement Analyst
 - 🌱 I’m learning about everything data!
 My interests are machine learning, modeling, and time series forecasting
 - 👀 I’m looking for roles as a data analyst, business analyst, or data scientist